 Sometimes it may not be your watering schedule that is causing your Snake Plant’s leaves to go soft and mushy, but poor drainage of the soil and pot.
 You can very easily increase the amount of drainage and aeration in the pot by mixing in a small amount of perlite.
 This will make it far easier for water to flow through and out of the drainage holes of your pots (you should also check to make sure your pots have drainage holes).
 Another easy step is to add a few small stones or pebbles to the bottom of your pots, this helps in making sure that the drainage holes don’t get blocked by clumps of soil.

 Although clay or terracotta pots can be a little bit more expensive or breakable, their upsides are much more than just the aesthetic.
 Your Snake Plant will most likely come in a cheap plastic pot as these are great for nurseries and plant shops but less good for your plant’s health.
-Terracotta plants are permeable which means that some of the water evaporates through the sides of the pot.
+Terracotta plant pots are permeable which means that some of the water evaporates through the sides of the pot.
 This isn’t the case for the plastic pots which makes overwatering a lot easier to do.

-Too much humidity
+Too much humidity around your Snake Plant

 Aside from watering, humidity is the only other real factor that can cause your Snake Plant’s leaves to go mushy.
 Snake Plants thrive in average to low humidity levels and don’t need to be misted or anything like that.
 If the leaves are damp for long periods of time then this may cause them to rot and go mushy.